 Clearfield Football

-. . . home of the Bisons.
+. . . home of the Bison.
 Clearfield PA

 CLEARFIELD AREA HIGH SCHOOL . . .